abigailramsoe/aeGenomics/day3/README.md

 Repeat the above steps exercise with the two new filtered bam files.
 How do the numbers differ?

-7. Is the proportion of incorrectly mapped reads greater or smaller in the original bams or the quality filtered bams?
-8. Why do you think that is?
-9. Given the results here, do you think it is relevant to include mapping filters in downstream analysis?

 ## PART 2 - Data analysis:
 In this part you are given two compressed FASTQ files in the directory /TEACHING/BIOINF23/day3/